saket404/saket404/_posts/2020-07-18-access-dota-stats-using-python.md

 r = requests.get(link)
 data = json.loads(r.text)
 ```
 The code above extracts data regarding all the matches played by me from the `matches` endpoint ([docs here](https://docs.opendota.com/#tag/players%2Fpaths%2F~1players~1%7Baccount_id%7D~1matches%2Fget){:target="_blank"}).
 Given the response is a JSON I used `json` library to parse the data into JSON format.
-I always use `pandas` to manipulate data most of the time, just because how easy the library usage is.
+I always use `pandas` to manipulate data, just because how easy the library usage is and the abundance of features it provides.

 ```python
 import pandas as pd